Introduction

 Second Wind adds a telemetry layer that tracks how AI agents and crawlers move through and consume the company’s web presence.
 On the public site, this is described as proprietary agent telemetry that informs smarter updates to the AI Surface and the broader web presence.
 Second Wind

 This matters because Second Wind’s positioning is behavior-driven, not assumption-driven.
-The company says changes are informed by how models and agents behave in the wild, not by static best practices alone.
+Changes are informed by how models and agents behave in the wild, not by static best practices alone.

 4. Propose and execute interventions

 Based on monitoring, telemetry, citation patterns, and prior intervention data, the system proposes and executes prioritized actions intended to improve the AI Surface.
-Second Wind describes these actions as autonomous interventions designed to improve AI visibility, citation behavior, and competitive positioning as models, competitors, and sources evolve.
+These actions are autonomous interventions designed to improve AI visibility, citation behavior, and competitive positioning as models, competitors, and sources evolve.
 Second Wind

 This is the core feedback loop: observed behavior leads to changes in the reference layer and related signals, then those changes are measured again in future runs.
 The company presents this as a continuous optimization system rather than a static publishing workflow.
 Second Wind FAQ